Article

 In the middle market, AI readiness is inseparable from overall business readiness — without clear data, governance, and alignment, AI increases risk instead of reducing it.

-AI is also not a turnkey solution you install once and walk away from.
+Regardless of its impact, we see many CFOs still treat AI as a turnkey solution.
 When you invest in AI, you’re really investing in a technical foundation.
 The tools will improve, capabilities will expand, and vendors will iterate faster.
 Companies that succeed are not looking for a single “final” state.
 They’re building a layer on top of their existing systems that can evolve as technology matures.
 This mindset matters because organizations expecting immediate perfection often lose patience before the real benefits begin to appear.

 Research has shown that by 2030, 70% of finance functions will use AI for real-time decision making and 15% of daily decisions will be fully autonomous, according to Gartner.